i-love-coffee-i-love-tea/audogombleed.sh/docs/config-grammar.md

 Tabs count as 4 spaces.
 The first non-zero indentation detected sets the unit width for the rest of the file.
 All subsequent indentation MUST be an integer multiple of this unit.

+Do not mix tabs and spaces.
+Use either all-tabs or all-spaces for indentation within a file.
+The validator warns about mixed indentation.

 ### Commands